jharwell/sierra/docs/src/tutorials/hpc/cluster_setup.rst

 The steps to properly configure the C++ libraries for :term:`ARGoS` and your :term:`Project` for use with SIERRA in one of the above environments are:

 #.
-Build ARGoS natively on each different type of compute node SIERRA might be
+Build ARGoS natively for your cluster for maximum efficiency.

-   run on, for maximum efficiency with large swarms.
-For example, if your HPC cluster is 1/2 Intel chips and 1/2 AMD chips, you will want to compile ARGoS twice, natively on each chipset, and link the architecture-dependent ARGoS into your ``PATH`` via ``argos3-<arch>``, where ``<arch>`` is anything you like; :envvar:`SIERRA_ARCH` will need to be set to ``<arch>`` before invoking SIERRA so that the correct ARGoS commands can be generated, depending on what the chipset is for the nodes you request for your HPC job.
+   ..
+NOTE:: If your HPC cluster is 1/2 Intel chips and 1/2 AMD chips, you may
+             want to compile ARGoS twice, natively on each chipset.
+If you do this, you can set :envvar:`SIERRA_ARCH` prior to invoking SIERRA so that the correct ARGoS commands can be generated, depending on what the chipset is for the nodes you request for your HPC job.

 #.
 Your project ``.so`` should be built natively on each different type of
    compute node SIERRA might be run on, just like ARGOS, for maximum efficiency